EdwardZYN/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science Capstone Project
-This is a Coursera capstone project for python
+This is the IBM Data Science Capstone Project